Queensland’s Volunteer Defence Force

 At 4.30pm on a hot Saturday afternoon in February of 1879, two groups totalling over 600 men including Numbers 1 and 2 Field Batteries with 8 guns, marched across Victoria Bridge to South Brisbane, under the watchful eye of Colonel Scratchley mounted on his horse at the end of the bridge.

 The exercise was to involve an attacking and defending group with capture of Brisbane’s only river bridge being the objective.
 I’ve written about the long and painful genesis of the bridge in my post The Fascinating Story of the First Victoria Bridge.

-The attackers led the way and after marching down Melbourne Street for a distance headed off up the “Old Cemetery Road” which was probably today’s Gladstone Road or Hampstead Road.
+The attackers led the way and after marching down Melbourne Street for a distance, headed off up the “Old Cemetery Road” which was probably today’s Hampstead Road.